 Julie’s 15 years plus stint across the fields of broadcast, print and digital media have seen her pioneer impressive number of television shows in Kenya.
 She currently works at state-owned Kenya Broadcasting Corporation (KBC) following her shocking exit from Citizen TV in 2017.

-Julie Gichuru Family – Husband, Wedding, Children
+Julie Gichuru Family – Husband and Children

 Renowned Tv personality Julie Gichuru is married to Anthony Gichuru, a practising pilot and an entrepreneur.
 Tony is said to have come from one of the richest families in Kenya.